calugo/RNA-NETS/README.md

 2. Center button or track-wheel: Zoom in or out.

 3. Right button: Translate the view to right or to the left.

+There is a link on the top of this page and [here](https://calugo.github.io/jsnet/index.html)

+Cheers!